-- Installation of dentures and bridges is covered only if needed to replace teeth that were not abutments to a denture or bridge less than 5 years old - Replacement of existing bridges or dentures (limited to 1 every 5 years) - Bridge abutments (see inlays and crowns) (limited to 1 per tooth every 5 years) - Pontics (limited to 1 per tooth every 5 years) - Base metal (full cast) - Noble metal (full cast) - Porcelain with noble metal - Porcelain with base metal - Resin with noble metal - Resin with base metal - Titanium - Removable bridge (unilateral) (limited to 1 every 5 years) - One piece casting, chrome cobalt alloy clasp attachment (all types) per unit, including pontics (limited to 1 every 5 years) - Retainer cast metal for resin bonded fixed prosthesis (limited to 1 every 5 years) - Retainer porcelain/ceramic for resin bonded fixed prosthesis (limited to 1 every 5 years) - Dentures and partials (Fees for dentures and partial dentures include relines, rebases and adjustments within 6 months after installation.
+- Installation of dentures and bridges is covered only if needed to replace teeth which were not abutments to a denture or bridge less than 5 years old - Replacement of existing bridges or dentures is limited to 1 every 5 years - Bridge abutments (see inlays/onlays and crowns) (limited to 1 every 5 years) - Pontics (limited to 1 per tooth every 5 years) - Base metal (full cast) - Noble metal (full cast) - Porcelain with noble metal - Porcelain with base metal - Resin with noble metal - Resin with base metal - Removable bridge (unilateral) (limited to 1 every 5 years) - One piece casting, chrome cobalt alloy clasp attachment (all types) per unit, including pontics (limited to 1 every 5 years) - Dentures and partials (Fees for dentures and partial dentures include relines, rebases and adjustments within 6 months after installation.
 Fees for relines and rebases include adjustments within 6 months after installation.
-Specialized techniques and characterizations are not eligible.) - Complete upper denture (limited to 1 every 5 years) - Complete lower denture (limited to 1 every 5 years) - Immediate upper denture (limited to 1 every 5 years) - Immediate lower denture (limited to 1 every 5 years) - Partial upper or lower, resin base including any conventional clasps, rests and teeth (limited to 1 every 5 years)
+Specialized techniques and characterizations are not eligible.) - Complete upper denture (limited to 1 every 5 years)